iv461/icey/icey/doc/source/index.rst

 ICEY documentation
 ==================

-ICEY is a a new API for the Robot Operating System (ROS) 2 that uses modern asynchronous programming with Streams and async/await syntax.
-It makes the asynchronous data-flow clearly visible and simplifies application code.
-It enables fast prototyping with less boilerplate code.
+ICEY is a a new API for the Robot Operating System (ROS) 2 that allows for modern asynchronous programming using Streams, Promises and C++20 coroutines with async/await syntax.
+This simplifies application code and makes the asynchronous data-flow clearly visible.
+This enables fast prototyping with less boilerplate code.

-It is fully compatible to the ROS 2 API, it does not reinvent anything and supports all major features: parameters, subscribers, publishers, timers, services, clients, TF pub/sub.
-It supports not only regular nodes but also lifecyle nodes with a single API.
+It is fully compatible to the ROS 2 API and allows for gradual adoption since the `icey::Node` extends a regular ROS-Node.
+It supports all major features of ROS: parameters, subscribers, publishers, timers, services, clients, TF.
+It supports not only regular nodes but also lifecycle nodes with a single API.

 ICEY operates smoothly together with the  `message_filters` package, and it uses it for synchronization.
-ICEY also allows for extention, demonstated by the already implemented support for `image_transport` camera subscriber/publishers.
+ICEY also allows for extension, demonstrated by the the support for `image_transport` camera subscriber/publishers that is already implemented.

 It offers additional goodies such as:
-   - Automatic bookeeping of publishers/subscribers/timers so that you do not have to do it
+- Automatic bookkeeping of publishers/subscribers/timers so that you do not have to do it
-   - No callback groups needed for preventing deadlocks -- service calls are always asynchronous
+- No callback groups needed for preventing deadlocks -- async/await allows for synchronously looking code while the service calls remain asynchronous
 - Handle many parameters easily with a single parameter struct that is registered automatically using static reflection, so that you do not need to repeat yourself

 ICEY supports ROS 2 Humble and ROS 2 Jazzy.

-The [icey_examples](../../icey_examples) package contains over one dozen of different example nodes, demonstrating the capabilites of ICEY.
+The [icey_examples](../../icey_examples) package contains many different example nodes, demonstrating the capabilities of ICEY.

 Table of Contents
 ^^^^^^^^^^^^^^^^^